Alexandra David-Néel: Incognito stay in Lhasa (1924)

+In 1975, Jeanne Denys's thesis was taken up and developed by Jean Marquès-Rivière in the Madrid-based journal Arbor of Consejo superior de Investigationes Cientificas.
+In a Spanish-language review of Jeanne Denys's book, he in turn states that Alexandra David-Néel never went to Tibet and that she lived in China from 1917 to 1924.
+Her role was allegedly to monitor Franco-Belgian interests exploiting the Beijing-Hanchen railway and the mines of Gansu.
+This review, translated into French by Bernard Dubant, was reprinted posthumously in 2003 in the journal Charis.
+Archives de l'unicorne.

 1925–1937: The European interlude

 Back in France, Alexandra David-Néel rented a small house in the hills of Toulon and was looking for a home in the sun and without too many neighbors.
 An agency from Marseille suggested a small house in Digne-les-Bains (Provence) to her in 1928.
 She, who was looking for the sun, visited the house during a rainstorm, but she liked the place and she bought it.
 Four years later, she began to enlarge the house, called Samten-Dzong or "fortress of meditation", the first hermitage and Lamaist shrine in France according to Raymond Brodeur.
 There she wrote several books describing her various trips.
 In 1929, she published her most famous and beloved work, Mystiques et Magiciens du Tibet (Magicians and Mystics in Tibet).